-- ensuring that mental health is high on the EU agenda
+- aim to ensure that positive mental health and wellbeing are high on the EU agenda;

-- promoting the involvement of mental health (ex)users and survivors of psychiatry in political decisions at every stage of development
+- promote the involvement of (ex)users of mental health services in political decisions at every stage of policy development;

 - formulating amendments to legislative proposals,

 - preparing Parliamentary questions,

 - organising hearings and events related to mental health,

 - alerting Coalition members about important developments in relation to mental

 Members of the Coalition will champion the advancement of EU policies which contribute to mainstreaming positive mental health and implementation of accessible, affordable, high-quality and recovery-oriented mental health care based on human rights.